bitsy-ai/printnanny-os/site/docs/faq/founding-membership.md

 Around 100 Founding Memberships will unlock over the course of the beta period, with 10-20 spots opening per release.

-You can reserve your spot by emailing by emailing leigh@printnanny.ai.
-We use Stripe checkout to process payments.
+[Reserve your spot now](https://printnanny.ai/shop/founding-membership).
+Stripe checkout is used to process payments.

 ## Is there a monthly subscription tier?